eslint/eslint/docs/rules/require-await.md

 }
 ```

-Asynchronous function that don't use `await` might not need to be asynchronous functions and could be the unintentional result of refactoring.
+Asynchronous functions that don't use `await` might not need to be asynchronous functions and could be the unintentional result of refactoring.

 ## Rule Details